marilenadaquino/computational_thinking/1_lesson/README.md

 [TODO]

 ## Exercise
-Work on a [bibliography]((https://raw.githubusercontent.com/marilenadaquino/computational_thinking/master/1_lesson/titles.csv)) on punk music, released by the British Library as a .csv file.
+Work on a [bibliography](https://raw.githubusercontent.com/marilenadaquino/computational_thinking/master/1_lesson/titles.csv) on punk music, released by the British Library as a .csv file .

  * Print all titles sorted in alphabetical order.
  * Print all the titles of references talking (somehow) about “Sex Pistols”